 Gorilla & Golden Monkey Experiential Safari – 4 Days

 The Gorilla & Golden Monkey Experiential Safari is a highly thrilling package in which you take part in the processes of habituating Gorillas and Golden monkeys to make them get used to the presence of human beings around them.
-This is conducted nowhere else in the world except in the Bwindi Impenetrable Forest National Park and Mgahinga Gorilla National Park in south western Uganda.
+This is conducted nowhere else in the world except in the Bwindi Impenetrable Forest National Park and Mgahinga Gorilla National Park in southwestern Uganda.
 This is an experience to leave you with memories of a lifetime and one that never allows you to remain the same!

 - The opportunity to accompany the researchers through areas of the park normally off-limits to tourists

-- Spending 4 hours with a family of semi-habituated Mountain Gorillas and another 4 hours with a family of Golden monkeys and enjoying the thrilling moments of watching them as they respond to simulation of researchers in the process of making them get used to the presence of humans.
+- Spending 4 hours with a family of semi-habituated Mountain Gorillas and another 4 hours with a family of Golden monkeys and enjoying the thrilling moments of watching them as they respond to the simulation of researchers in the process of making them get used to the presence of humans.

 - Gaining insights into the habits, behaviour, security consciousness and survival mechanisms of these highly social creatures that have a lot in common with human beings